Scoil Samhraidh Willie Clancy 2026

 We are especially grateful to the following for financial assistance to the 2025 School:

-The Arts Council • Clare County Council and Fáilte Ireland (Clare Local Area Grant Scheme & Local Festivals and Events) • Foras Na Gaeilge • RTÉ Raidió na Gaeltachta • Diageo Ireland • Local Community •
+The Arts Council • Clare County Council and Fáilte Ireland (Clare Local Area Grant Scheme & Regional Festivals and Events) • Foras Na Gaeilge • RTÉ Raidió na Gaeltachta • Diageo Ireland • Local Community •

-Partnerships
+Artistic Partnerships

 Logo of the Arts Council of Ireland with text indicating funding for traditional arts, and the website artscouncil.ie